felunka/iot_ittt/README.md

 ## ITTT

 ITTT (if this than that) have a set of conditions and actions.
+To trigger a check of the ittt you can define an interval in minutes and/or trigger on updates on any sensors used in the conditions.
-The actions will get triggered if all (AND) conditions are true.
+The actions will get triggered if all (AND) conditions are true or if an action has the "Send evaluation output" option set.
+They will be triggered in the order visible in the frontend.
+The output can be statically defined as message or will send "True" or "False" depending on the result of the evaluation.